cdrubin/pashlicks2/README.md

 A common need when using Pashlicks as a static site generator is the use of a _layout_ or _template_ inside which to embed the content of a page.
-Specifying a layout can be done in a `_dir.lua` file so that all pages in that directory and inner directories use a particular layout.
+Specifying a layout can be done in a `_dir.lua` file so that all pages in that directory and any of its child directories use a particular layout.
 Specifying the layout template can of course also be done inside the page itself.

 ```lua